-The EPA estimates that around 15 percent of Americans get their water from a private well source, and the Canadian Well Water Association (CWWA) suggests more than 25 percent of Canadian residents do the same.
+The Environmental Protection Agency (EPA) estimates that more than 13 million households in the United States get their water from a private well source, and 30 percent of Canadian residents do the same.
 Wells today are a far cry from the colonial-style stone basins where heroes like Lassie did their best work.
 Most modern wells are drilled and outfitted with a pump to force groundwater into the plumbing of a home.

-So we have established well water is far from uncommon, which means some homeowners' ever-growing to-do list just grew by one check box: testing the well water.
+So we have established well water is far from uncommon, which means some homeowners’ ever-growing to-do list just grew by one check box: testing the well water.
 Why you?
-In the U.S., for example, private wells with less than 25 service connections are not monitored by any city, county, state or federal agency.
+In the U.S., for example, private water systems that serve no more than 25 people at least 60 days of the year and have no more than 15 service connections are not regulated by the EPA.

 Well water, by and large, is safe to drink and use for laundry, bathing and washing the dishes.
 But it can be vulnerable if left unchecked.
 Private wells simply do not enjoy the same regulation as a municipal water supply.